esl/elixirconf-eu-jekyll/_trainings/from-zero-to-hero-with-elixir.md

 experience:
 - Beginner
 - Intermediate
-name: From Zero to Hero with Elixir
+title: From Zero to Hero with Elixir
 ---
 Elixir can be a demanding programming language to learn.
 Developers who are coming from object-oriented languages have new concepts to learn, such as modelling programs in a functional way and working with processes and message passing.